sniklaus/pytorch-hed/README.md

 # pytorch-hed
 This is a personal reimplementation of Holistically-Nested Edge Detection [1] using PyTorch.
 Should you be making use of this work, please cite the paper accordingly.
 Also, make sure to adhere to the licensing terms of the authors.
-Should you be making use of this particular implementation, please acknowledge it appropriately.
+Should you be making use of this particular implementation, please acknowledge it appropriately [2].

 <a href="https://arxiv.org/abs/1504.06375" rel="Paper"><img src="http://www.arxiv-sanity.com/static/thumbs/1504.06375v2.pdf.jpg" alt="Paper" width="100%"></a>